 After plot establishment, presence of recent disturbance caused damage (since the last plot visit) is recorded annually, on a tree by tree basis, on the Field Form in the appropriate field.
-A supplementary form is completed when recent disturbance is indicated on the Field Form.
+A supplementary Plot-Cluster Disturbance Form is completed when recent disturbance occurs over one or more of the plots (Figure 8).
 We are still trying to get historic natural disturbance records for all the plot-clusters.
 If there is no disturbance record for the last 20 years, a negative report is submitted.